dragondive/plantuml_demo/plantuml_demo.md

 * Using divider to split a diagram into logical sections
 * Grouping steps
 * Delay between steps
-* Label on steps
 * Different arrow types

 Refer the [documentation](https://plantuml.com/sequence-diagram) for the full set of features and configuration options.

-The example also introduces the following features:
+The example also introduces the following common features:
+* Specifying a title for the diagram
-* The `as` keyword to define an object alias
+* Defining an object instance using the `as` keyword
 * Adding hyperlinks into the diagram
+* Placing notes on entities

 ```plantuml
 @startuml